marmelab/react-admin/docs/Translation.md

         // ...
 ```

-If you want to add or update tranlations, you'll have to provide your own `i18nProvider`.
+If you want to add or update translations, you'll have to provide your own `i18nProvider`.

 React-admin components use translation keys for their labels, and rely on the `i18nProvider` to translate them.
 For instance: